Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 4) Then ]

-5) Then repeat steps 1-4 for each category and its items
+5) Then repeat steps 1-4 for each category and its items.
+Separate categories with a comma as well

-So overall it looks like this: `category[item1, item2, item3]`
+So overall it looks like this: `category1[item1, item2, item2], category2[item3, item4, item5]`

 This note type supports images and audio as well, though pasting images in there is not convenient.